|

 PCPD incident report.
 According to the police report, which blacked out the

-name of the victim, what happened next lasted nearly two hours: Assistant
+name of the victim, what happened next lasted nearly two hours: Assistant manager

-verified everything over the phone.
+the phone.
 The cashier agreed.
-Pate told her what to
+Pate told her what to take off, and she

-take off, and she complied out of fear of being taken to jail.
-She placed
+complied out of fear of being taken to jail.
+She placed each item of clothing

-each item of clothing in a plastic bag.
-Pate described the cashier’s naked
+in a plastic bag.
+Pate described the cashier’s naked body in intimate detail

-body in intimate detail to the voice on the phone, according to the police
+to the voice on the phone, according to the police report.
+The voice

-woman’s ordeal, grocery manager Thomas Moton, 49,
+manager Thomas Moton, 49, entered the office

-entered the office looking for a a
+looking for a a key to

-was doing jumping jacks, and Pate had the receiver to his ear.
+doing jumping jacks, and Pate had the receiver to his ear.
 “Pate said the

 boss is on the phone,” Moton said.
 “I thought the